eng-gabrielscardoso/eng-gabrielscardoso/README.md

 ## About me

-Hello, I'm Gabriel Santos Cardoso,paraense (Brazil), 22 years old, and always open to new opportunities.
+Hello, I'm Gabriel Santos Cardoso, paraense (Brazil), 22 years old, and always open to new opportunities.
 Feel free to contact me to discuss business, and studies, or simply exchange a good idea between colleagues.

 ## Experiences